Rules

 PFD Exception

-Check In and Check Out
+Post-Tournament Check In

 Communications During Competition